 To take this one step further, if you want to see what good diversification looks like, you can check out a correlation grid.

-Instead this chart has lots of color.
+Instead, this chart has lots of colors.
 There are many ways to interpret the chart but suffice it to say that there is very little duplication in this portfolio of investments.
 One might argue that investment 2 (Claymore Balanced Inc Core Port) and 9 (iShares MSCI EAFE Index) are highly correlated but there are still really different investments so the correlation can change in the future.

 Anyhow, that’s a quick lesson on the science of building a diversified investment plan.